SHARE THIS CONTENT

 A tenant credit report is a document that provides information about a potential tenant’s creditworthiness and financial history.
 The information from different bureaus and services is different, but all credit reports contain:

 Credit Score: A credit score is a three-digit number that represents the tenant’s creditworthiness.
-A score above 650 is considered a good credit score.
+However, there is no one-size-fits-all to this but you can follow these general guidelines:

 Payment History: This shows the tenant’s history of paying bills on time or if there are any late payments or collections accounts.